pythonforfacebook/django-facebook/README.md

 ----------
 This provides seamless access to the Facebook Graph via request object.

+If a user accesses your site with:
+- a valid cookie (Javascript SDK), or
-If a user accesses your site with a valid facebook cookie, your views will have access to request.facebook.graph and you can begin querying the graph immediately.
+- a valid ``signed_request`` parameter (Facebook Canvas App), then your views will have access to request.facebook.graph and you can begin querying the graph immediately.
 For example, to get the users friends:

     def friends(request):
       if request.facebook: